EduTech Harps on Decentralised Learning for Schools - THISDAYLIVE

 Emma Okonji

-According to him, the negative effects of COVID-19 pandemic has necessitated the search for a convenient school system to strengthen learning in the country.
+According to him, the negative effects of the pandemic has necessitated the search for a convenient school system to strengthen learning in the country.

 EduTech is an establishment geared towards transforming education with hands-on and technology-based learning solutions in educational campuses and organisations.